Bombing of Darmstadt in World War II

 Darmstadt was bombed a number of times during World War II.
-The most devastating air raid on Darmstadt occurred on the night of 11/12 September 1944 when No. 5 Group of the Royal Air Force (RAF) bombed the city.
-(Note: These attacks killed 12,300 inhabitants.)
-66,000 of the 110,000 inhabitants of Darmstadt at the time became homeless.
-Darmstadt lost between 12,500 and 13,500 inhabitants during World War II.
-The calligraphic memorial Darmstädter Brandnamen lists about 4,000 names.
-Darmstadt had several major industrial targets including Merck and Rohm and Haas chemical works as well as military communications networks.
+The most devastating air raid on Darmstadt occurred during the night of 11/12 September 1944, when No. 5 Group of the Royal Air Force (RAF) bombed the city killing over 11,000 of the city's 110,000 inhabitants and making more than 65,000 homeless.
+Darmstadt had several major industrial targets including Merck and Rohm and Haas chemical works, as well as military communications networks.

 Minor raids

-On the night of 23/24 September 1943 Darmstadt was bombed by 21 Avro Lancasters and 8 De Havilland Mosquitos of No. 8 Group RAF as a diversionary raid to draw night fighters away from the main 628-aircraft raid on Mannheim.
+During the night of 23/24 September 1943, Darmstadt was bombed by 21 Avro Lancasters and 8 De Havilland Mosquitos of No. 8 Group RAF as a diversionary raid to draw night fighters away from the main 628-aircraft raid on Mannheim.

-On the night of 24/25 April 1944, some RAF planes bombed Darmstadt and other towns when, due to low cloud, they failed to find the main target of the night which was Karlsruhe.
+During the night of 24/25 April 1944, some RAF planes bombed Darmstadt and other towns when, due to low cloud, they failed to find the main target of the night which was Karlsruhe.

-An attack on the night of 25/26 August 1944 by No. 5 Group RAF failed when the Master Bomber had to return to base and his deputies were shot down en route.
+An attack during the night of 25/26 August 1944 by No. 5 Group RAF failed when the Master Bomber had to return to base and his deputies were shot down en route.
 The pathfinder "Illuminating Force" flares fell too far west.
-As a result, most of the Main Force did not bomb at all, with some diverting to bomb Rüsselsheim instead.
-The few bombs which hit the town hit 95 buildings and killed 8 people.
+As a result, most of the main force did not bomb at all, with some diverting to bomb Rüsselsheim instead.
+The few bombs which hit the town hit 95 buildings and killed eight people.

-Following the main raid another diversionary raid by 4 Mosquitos was made on the night of 23/24 February 1945 to draw night fighters away from the main target of Pforzheim.
+Following the main raids another diversionary raid by four Mosquitos was made during the night of 23/24 February 1945 to draw night fighters away from the main target of Pforzheim.